 The Nullsweep website, which mentioned first this issue, found that the scan does not run on Linux systems.

 It is not currently known why eBay scans its visitors' computers.
-Of course the reactions on Twitter and other social media sites are overwhelmingly negative.
+Of course the on Twitter and other social media sites are overwhelmingly negative.
 Users generally criticize eBay for scanning ports and for scanning ports as well as users who are not logged into the site.

 What can you do;

-Block check.js script with some content blocking program.
+Block check.js with some content blocking program.

 In some browsers, such as Firefox, turn off Web Sockets.
 EBay is loading script check.js from the following address (currently): https://src.ebay-us.com/fp/check.js